 On Dionysiou Areopagitou Street, the most beautiful and lively pedestrian street in the historic centre of Athens, AthensWas is the only hotel of this calibre found on the same street as the Museum of Acropolis and Herodion.

-The new asset of Anemi Hotels chain and member of Design HotelTM is a luxury design hotel that has set the bar very high and aims to provide a unique experience to its guests, rich in pleasures and luxury.
+The newest asset of Anemi Hotels chain and member of Design HotelTM is a luxury design hotel that has set the bar very high and aims to provide a unique experience to its guests, rich in pleasures and luxury.
 AthensWas lives in the history of Athens, where the heart of the city beats since antiquity, representing simultaneously its most modern character.

 Its design follows the basic principles of classic modernism, with clean lines, simple volumes and natural materials (mostly Greek marble and wood) that star in its rooms and common areas.
 It also stands out for its light and joyful notes of luxury, whimsical touches, and its intimate and warm atmosphere.